titedog/gw-mapmaking-help/gloomwood_cheats.md

 god
 ```

 The thief command will remove all footstep noises and allows you to unlock doors without the key.
-If we wanted to turn `Thief Mode` on, we would run the following:
+If we wanted to turn thief mode on, we would run the following:

 ```
 thief 1